-Students from low-income families do not have the same opportunities to thrive during the summer months as compared to their peers from families that have more resources.
-As a result, low-income students are more likely to enter school in the fall unprepared for learning because they lost valuable skills they had mastered the previous year in school.
+Students from under-resourced communities do not have the same opportunities to thrive during the summer months as compared to their peers with more resources.
+As a result, students with less advantages are more likely to enter school in the fall unprepared for learning because they lost valuable skills they had mastered the previous year in school.
 This is known as the "summer slide."
 Studies have found that gaps of opportunity and achievement continue to grow between students over time.

 Students attending Horizons discover: